Reclaiming Idle CPU Cycles on Kubernetes: Sparse-Domain Multiplexing for Concurrent MPI-CFD Simulations

 All worker pods specify CPU \emph{requests} only, with no \emph{limits} (Burstable QoS), for the reasons established in Section~\ref{sec:cfs-mpi}: hard limits cause CFS bandwidth throttling at MPI barriers.

-The cluster comprises twelve homogeneous c5.2xlarge worker nodes at \SI{8}{vCPU} each, providing \SI{96}{vCPU} of compute capacity.
-Using identical instance types for all workers eliminates burst-capacity asymmetry as a confounding variable.
-A single 16-rank simulation places 1--2 ranks per node (16~ranks across 12~nodes).
-When two simulations share the cluster, the Kubernetes scheduler interleaves their pods across the same nodes, with combined CPU requests well within each node's \SI{8}{vCPU} capacity.
-We do not use pod affinity/anti-affinity rules, as the default bin-packing behavior already distributes pods across nodes.
+When two simulations share the cluster, the Kubernetes scheduler interleaves their pods across the same nodes.
+We do not use pod affinity/anti-affinity rules, as the default bin-packing behavior distributes pods across nodes.
+Section~\ref{sec:setup} details the cluster hardware.